About Futures Methods Around the World

 A call for submissions

-- Ideas on ways to challenge prevailing dominant cultural, social, economic and political narratives.
+- ideas on how to challenge prevailing cultural, social, economic, and political narratives, and democratize the future

-We do not seek to monetize or financially benefit from any of the submitted work but create a public asset that supports in reimagining new possibilities.
-We would like to create guidelines with you for how any parties (particularly organizations) interested in applying any of the showcased 'methods' do so in a manner that is open, accountable and transparent and done in consultation and partnership with the authors/submitters of the 'methods'.
+We do not seek to monetize or financially benefit from any of the submitted work.
+We would like to create guidelines with those that make submissions for how parties (particularly organisations) interested in applying any of the showcased methods do so in a manner that is open, accountable, transparent, and in consultation and partnership with the authors/submitters of new methods.